Find Grad Schools

 19 Yearly Graduations

 University of Florida is the 12th most popular school in the nation for students seeking a doctor's degree in materials processing and manufacturing.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 19 people received their doctor's degree in materials processing and manufacturing from UF.
-About 27% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+Around 37% of these students were from an underrepresented racial-ethnic group, and 32% were women.

 #12